 by Maria Doubrovskaia

-Maria Doubrovskaia is a visual artist and scholar.
+Maria Doubrovskaia is a visible artist and scholar.
 She moved to New York from St. Petersburg, Russia, when she was a child.
-The Chelsea Lodge was seedy, and the Limelight was however a club back again then.
-Maria loves metropolitan areas and prefers somewhat dangerous metropolitan areas to glossy shiny ones.
-Some favorites are Naples, Palermo, Dakar, and Brooklyn just before 9/11.
-If Maria was not a visual artist and a scholar, she would be an anthropologist.
+The Chelsea Resort was seedy, and the Limelight was however a club again then.
+Maria loves cities and prefers somewhat unsafe cities to glossy shiny types.
+Some favorites are Naples, Palermo, Dakar, and Brooklyn in advance of 9/11.
+If Maria was not a visible artist and a scholar, she would be an anthropologist.